charlesbrandt/public/system/android/termux.md

+# Termux

+Termux is like a minimal linux container running on your phone that you have full access to.

+It used to be as simple as downloading from the Google Play store.
+That was sweet.
+Then Google changed some terms and locked that path.

+Seems like now you need to install F-Droid first.
+It's a good resource to have anyway.
+Allows you to install things that you want to install.

-# Steps for getting a termux install going
+## Steps for getting a termux install going

 A physcial keyboard makes things a lot easier!